On the combinatorics of commutators of Lie algebras: Abstract

-Moreover, we explore properties concerning the action of $\mathscr{T}_m$ on sequences of $m$ elements.
+Motivated by the combinatorial properties of products in Lie algebras, we investigate the subset of permutations that naturally appears when we write the long commutator $[x_1,x_2,...,x_m]$ as a sum of associative monomials.
+We characterize this subset and find some useful equivalences.
+Moreover, we explore properties concerning the action of this subset on sequences of m elements.
 In particular we describe sequences that share some special symmetries which can be useful in the study of combinatorial properties in graded Lie algebras.